On this page

 - Install token.
 The child gets its service-specific token via

 The pattern is what every service is launched through.
-Variations are minor — the specific token and the specific mitigation set differ per service — but the structural sequence is the same.
+Variations are minor — the specific token differs per service — but the structural sequence is the same.
+(When per-service mitigations land in peinit — see the note above — they will slot in between install and exec, since mitigation flags must be on the PSB before the new binary runs.)

 What peinit does not do